 SRMP Triggerable Amount: An amount equal to the Swaption Notional Amount of the Swaption Restructuring Cleared Transactions of a Swaption Restructuring Matched Pair multiplied by the 'Reference Entity Weighting' (under the Underlying Index Transaction referenced by such Swaption Restructuring Cleared Transaction) of the Reference Entity in respect of which an M(M)R Restructuring has occurred.

+Submission Deadline: In respect of:

+an Index Swaption Cleared Transaction in respect of which the Underlying Index Transaction references a Markit iTraxx® Europe Index Series: the Latest Exercice Time as defined in the iTraxx® Swaption Standard Terms Supplement; or

+an Index Swaption Cleared Transaction in respect of which the Underlying Index Transaction references a Markit CDX™ Index Series: the Expiration Time as defined in the CDX Swaption Standard Terms Supplement.

 Submission Time: As set out at Section 6.3 (Exercise and Abandonment by way of EEP).

 Subsequent Restructuring: As set out at Section 5.1 (Creation and Notification of Swaption Restructuring Matched Pairs).